What Is the DriftScore?

 EOL Risk (Weight: High)

 Measures proximity to end-of-life for runtimes and frameworks.
-As an EOL date approaches, the score drops sharply.
-After EOL, this component contributes very low scores.
+As an EOL date approaches, the score rises sharply.
+After EOL, this component contributes very high scores.

 Deterministic and Versioned